dfinity/interface-spec/spec/index.md

 ### IC method `take_snapshot` {#ic-take_snapshot}

 This method takes a snapshot of the specified canister.
-A snapshot consists of the wasm memory, stable memory, certified variables, wasm chunk store and binary.
+A snapshot consists of the wasm memory, stable memory, certified variables, wasm chunk store and wasm binary.

 Subsequent `take_snapshot` calls will create a new snapshot.
 However, a `take_snapshot` call might fail if the maximum number of snapshots per canister is reached.
 This error can be avoided by providing a snapshot ID via the optional `replace_snapshot` parameter.
 The snapshot identified by the specified ID will be deleted.
 Currently, only one snapshot per canister is allowed.